Europe 2020 indicators - poverty and social exclusion

 - People living in households with very low work intensity (t2020_51)

-- In-work-at-risk-of-poverty rate (ilc_iw01)
+- In-work-at-risk-of-poverty rate (ilc_iw07)

 To prevent this downward spiral, the European Commission has made ‘inclusive growth’ one of the three priorities of the Europe 2020 strategy.
-It has set a target to lift at least 20 million people out of the risk of poverty and social exclusion by 2020.
-To underpin this objective, the European Commission has launched two flagship initiatives under the ‘inclusive growth’ priority: the ‘Agenda for new skills and jobs’ and the ‘European platform against poverty and social exclusion’.
-Furthermore, between 2010 and 2014 a package of policy initiatives ‘Youth on the move’ was instated to enhance the performance of education systems and help young people find work.
+It has set a target to lift at least 20 million people out of the risk of poverty or social exclusion by 2020.
+To further reinforce the social dimension of the EU, the European Pillar of Social Rights has been jointly signed by the European Parliament, the Council and the European Commission.

 Further Eurostat information

 - Smarter, greener, more inclusive - indicators to support the Europe 2020 strategy - 2018 edition (online publication, also downloadable as PDF file

 - Towards robust quality management for European Statistics - Communication from the Commission COM(2011) 211 final

 - Regulation (EC) No 223/2009 of 11 March 2009 on European statistics

 - Due to the structure of the survey on which most of the key social data is based (EU Statistics on Income and Living Conditions), a large part of the main social indicators available in 2010, when the Europe 2020 strategy was adopted, referred to 2008 as the most recent year of data available.
 This is why 2008 data for the EU-27 are used as the baseline year for monitoring progress towards the Europe 2020 strategy's poverty target.
 Since 116.1 million people were at risk of poverty or social exclusion in the EU-27 in 2008, the target value to be reached is 96.1 million by 2020.